Mount Morgan, Queensland: History

 Like many Australian towns, in 1899 to 1900, the Siege of Mafeking was avidly followed in the news in Mount Morgan.
 With every confidence in a British victory, in March 1900, the town's people decided to prepare to celebrate the relief of Mafeking as soon as it was announced.
 The town band was to assemble immediately on the corner of East and Morgan Streets and other entertainments were arranged, such as a bonfire and a greasy pig.
 On 20 May 1900, on hearing the news of the relief of Mafeking, bonfires were lit on the hills around the town, the bands were playing, and patriotic speeches were made.
 The celebrations did not end there, as by November 1900, a "Mafeking" bell had been installed in a tower beside the town hall.
 The bell had been cast at the Mount Morgan Mine and weighed 7 cwt (360 kg).
 The sound of the bell was described as "blood curdling" and led to arguments as to whether the bell was cracked.
 By 1955, the wooden tower had rotted and the bell was taken down to be relocated to the verandah of the town hall.
 In 1969 the bell was relocated to the scout hall in Dee Street as the army leader at Mafeking was Lord Baden-Powell who established the Scouting movement in 1907.
 In February 2018, the bell was returned to the main street of Mount Morgan as part of a streetscape redevelopment project.
 There is a popular story that the schoolchildren of Mount Isa funded the bell by donating pennies (either to pay for it or to be melted down to construct it), but the earliest sources so far identified for this story are from 1955, 55 years after the bell was cast, and the commemorative plaque which also presents this story was not created until 1962.

 Sacred Heart Catholic Primary School opened in 1891 and closed in 1997.

-Red Hill State School opened on 1900 and closed circa 1931.
+Red Hill State School opened in 1900 and closed circa 1931.
 It was in the Red Hill neighbourhood of Mount Morgan, and presumably is the origin of the name of School Street (approx 23.6529°S 150.3758°E).

 In 1902, a Baptist church opened in Mount Morgan.
 Prior to the opening of the church, Baptist services had been held in the Forester's Hall.
 In April 1902 the Port Curtis Road Methodist Church building was purchased for removal and erected on the corner of East and Dee Streets in Mount Morgan.
 The stump-capping ceremony was held on Saturday 12 May 1902.
 The official opening of the church was on Sunday 22 June 1902.

 Mount Morgan State High School opened on 22 January 1912.
 It was the first school of its kind to open in Queensland.

 Maranu State School opened on 24 May 1915.
 It closed on 1 April 1927.